 - Objectics which study the use of objects in communication.

-Nonverbal behaviours speak volumes; the look in one’s eyes, the wrinkles on one’s forehead, the curve of the lips and the movements of the head and hands are reflections of one’s mood, thoughts, and feelings.
+Nonverbal behaviors speak volumes; the look in one’s eyes, the wrinkles on one’s forehead, the curve of the lips and the movements of the head and hands are reflections of one’s mood, thoughts, and feelings.

 Nonverbal communication should not be studied apart from verbal communication.
 Nonverbal communication primarily conveys relational information (emotions and feelings), whereas verbal communication conveys content information.
 Thus, nonverbal and verbal communications work together to convey the total meaning of a message.